Meghanaramesha/BLOG/GitBook_Content/Influencers/RZain/Unitys Strategic Pivot A New Ecosystem for Game Discovery Distribution and Monetization  Unite 2025.md

 ## Market Dynamics: The Unbundling of App Stores

-* Regulatory & Market-Led Change: The keynote highlights a pivotal shift: â€œMobile, web, and PC platform app stores are no longer walled gardens.â€ This is driven by regulatory pressure (DMA in Europe, Epic vs. Apple rulings) and developer demand for better economics.
+* Regulatory & Market-Led Change: The keynote highlights a pivotal shift: “Mobile, web, and PC platform app stores are no longer walled gardens.”
+This is driven by regulatory pressure (DMA in Europe, Epic vs. Apple rulings) and developer demand for better economics.
 * The Platform Fee Problem: The 30% standard platform fee is now widely seen as unsustainable.
 The market is moving towards a multi-store, multi-payment provider future, creating fragmentation and complexity for developers.
 * The Discovery Crisis: With an explosion of new games, user acquisition costs are soaring.
-Finding theÂ *right*Â players, not justÂ *more*Â players, is the critical challenge for profitability.
+Finding the *right* players, not just *more* players, is the critical challenge for profitability.

-## Unityâ€™s Strategic Solution: An Integrated Growth Stack
+## Unity’s Strategic Solution: An Integrated Growth Stack

 Unity is no longer just an engine; it is building a full-stack solution to capture value across the entire game lifecycle.